A simple tweak to make static shared keys suck less

 5. The verifier extracts u and the MAC from t.
 It then verifies that HASH(u) matches z and that HMAC(k || u, data) matches the received MAC.

-This tweak does not improve security on the signer’s side, but it does enhance security for the verifier.
-Since the verifier no longer stores the full key, leaking z alone is insufficient for forging valid tokens—an attacker would also need to obtain u.
+This doesn’t improve security on the signer’s side, but it helps the verifier.
+Since the verifier no longer stores the full key, leaking z alone is insufficient for forging valid tokens.
+An attacker would also need u.

 The same process can be applied to encryption using static, shared keys.

-Splitting keys has numerous security applications, and the examples above are just some of the simplest implementations.
-However, despite being easy to implement and deploy in virtually any environment, this technique remains underutilized.
+Splitting keys has many security applications.
+The examples above are some of the simplest.
+Despite being easy to implement, this technique is underutilized.

-While this trick does not turn basic authentication mechanisms into a silver bullet, it provides a meaningful security improvement with minimal effort.
-Any opportunity to enhance security with such a low cost is worth considering!
+This trick doesn’t turn basic authentication mechanisms into a silver bullet, but it improves security with minimal effort.